Marker Logo

 Topics.
 This historical marker is listed in this topic list: Military.

 Location.
 34° 6.589′ N, 82° 52.1′ W. Marker is in Elberton, Georgia, in Elbert County.
-Marker is on South Oliver Street (State Highway 77), on the right when traveling south.
+It is on South Oliver Street (State Highway 77), on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 12 South Oliver Street, Elberton GA 30635, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 10 other markers are within walking distance of this marker.
-In the Year 1803 (a few steps from this marker); Elbert County (a few steps from this marker); Elbert County Courthouse (a few steps from this marker); Old Post Road (a few steps from this marker); Grave of General Wiley Thompson (a few steps from this marker); Nancy Hart (within shouting distance of this marker); Elberton Granite Bicentennial Memorial Fountain (within shouting distance of this marker); Confederate Dead (within shouting distance of this marker); Samuel Elbert (approx. 0.2 miles away); Old Seaboard Airline Depot (approx. 0.2 miles away).
+At least 10 other markers are within walking distance of this marker: In the Year 1803 (a few steps from this marker); Elbert County (a few steps from this marker); Elbert County Courthouse (a few steps from this marker); Old Post Road (a few steps from this marker); Grave of General Wiley Thompson (a few steps from this marker); Nancy Hart (within shouting distance of this marker); Elberton Granite Bicentennial Memorial Fountain (within shouting distance of this marker); Confederate Dead (within shouting distance of this marker); Samuel Elbert (approx. 0.2 miles away); Old Seaboard Airline Depot (approx. 0.2 miles away).
 Touch for a list and map of all markers in Elberton.

 Paid Advertisement